bazaarvoice/api-analytics/README.md

 ##### [Feature Used in View](https://developer.bazaarvoice.com/apis/conversations/tutorials/analytics#feature-used-in-view)

-Not all Product details pages have Consumer Generated Content (CGC) within the browser's viewable area when the page is rendered.
+Not all Product Details Pages have Consumer Generated Content (CGC) within the browser's viewable area when the page is rendered.
 Often, users must scroll to view the CGC.
-As part of the API Analytics requirements, when CGC comes in view, must also be captured.
-When the [feature used in view](https://github.com/bazaarvoice/api-analytics/blob/master/js/main.js#L46) call is made.
+As part of the API Analytics requirements, when the CGC comes in view, must also be captured.
+This is done by calling the transactional analytics tag '[feature used in view](https://github.com/bazaarvoice/api-analytics/blob/master/js/main.js#L46)'.
+This object's key/value pairs differs slightly from the previous 'page view product' by:
+1. having additional keys that identify the CGC container Id
+2. allow to specify the minimum pixel height that must be viewed before executing
+3. specifying a time (milliseconds) the CGC container must be viewed before executing

 | Key  | Priority |
 | :------------ |---------------:|